 Now you are configured OpenEBS Jiva storage engine which will create OpenEBS Jiva volume on the storage pool created on local SSD disk.

-Deploy your application yaml which will be created on the local disk.
-Get the percona deploymnet YAML file using following command
+Deploy your application yaml which will be created on the local disk using the following command.

 This will create a PVC and PV in mentioned size.
 You can get the PVC status by running the following command.

 kubectl get pvc

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE demo-vol1-claim Bound default-demo-vol1-claim-2300073071 G RWO openebs-jiva-default 1m

 Get the status of PV using the following command.